 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The Greenwing properties consist of 15 properties for a total of 38,000 hectares, of which 2,800 are covering the salar area.
 The properties are located in the province of Catamarca in northern Argentina at an elevation of approximately 4,000 masl.
 Greenwing has options to acquire 100% of the properties The tenements/properties are believed to be in good standing, with payments made to relevant government departments.
 The company maintains good relationships with the local government and government agencies and communities as part of operations.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 The properties were subject to brief and inconclusive brine sampling previously, with only 5 brine samples taken along the eastern edge of the salar by the vendor.
-The sampling completed in October 2021 confirmed comparable results along the eastern side of the salar, with higher results in the centre of the salar.
+The sampling completed by Greenwing in October 2021 confirmed comparable results along the eastern side of the salar, with higher results (to 185 mg/l Li) in the centre of the salar.
 Geology Deposit type, geological setting and style of mineralisation.
 The project is a salar deposit, located in a closed basin in the Andean Mountain range in Northern Argentina.
-The sediments within the salar consist of volcanic ash, silt, probably volcanic flows locally, and possibly at deeper levels sand, gravel halite and or clay, which have accumulated in the salar from terrestrial sedimentation from the sides of the basin.
+The sediments within the salar are likely to consist of volcanic ash, silt, volcanic flows locally, and possibly at deeper levels possible sand, gravel, halite and or clay, which have accumulated in the salar from terrestrial sedimentation from the sides of the basin.
 Brine hosting dissolved lithium is present in pore spaces.
 The geophysics suggests a possible shallow volcanic unit/flow near surface, as a shallow reflector is detected across the survey area.
 The sediments are interpreted to be essentially flat lying with unconfined aquifer conditions close to surface and semi-confined to confined conditions at depth Geology was recorded during previous excavation of shallow pits for brine sampling.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: No drilling has been conducted on the properties with the drilling program commencing this month to recover core and brine samples.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following No drilling has been conducted on the properties.